ethereum-optimism/specs/specs/experimental/op-stack-manager.md

 The `l2ChainId` has the following restrictions:

-- It is limited to a `uint64`.
-This contradicts the [interop specification], which allows chain ID to be a `uint256`.
-This contradiction exists because it is currently unspecified how to unify a 256-bit chain ID with the existing batch inbox address convention, as tracked in [ethereum-optimism/specs#94].
-This limitation may be removed in a future version of the OP Stack Manager once a solution to that issue is found.
 - It must not be equal to 0.
 - It must not be equal to the chain ID of the chain the OP Stack Manager is deployed on.
 - It must not be equal to a chain ID that is already present in the [ethereum-lists/chains] repository.
-This is not enforced onchain, but may matter for future versions of OP Stack Manager that handle upgrades via a privileged role.
+This is not enforced onchain, but may matter for future versions of OP Stack Manager that handle upgrades.

 The `SystemConfigInputs` struct is defined as follows: